sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/02_javascript/window-management-js.md

 Contexts can be set/passed initially on window creation and updated at runtime.
 Context changes can be tracked by subscribing to an event which fires when the window context has been updated (see [Window Events](#window_events)).

 *Note that saving large volumes of custom data as window context (e.g., thousands of lines of table data) can lead to significant delays.
-A user usually has several (in some cases - many) running applications and/or Workspaces (which can also contain many apps) and if one or more of the apps saves large amounts of context data, this will significantly slow down the saving process (e.g., on shutdown or when saving a layout).
+A user usually has several (in some cases - many) running applications and/or Workspaces (which can also contain many apps) and if one or more of the apps saves large amounts of context data, this will significantly slow down the saving process (e.g., on shutdown or when saving a Layout).
 Saving custom context works best with smaller amounts of data.
 If your application needs to save large amounts of data, you have to think about how to design this process better - for instance, you may store IDs, indices, etc., as context data, save the actual data to a database and when you restore the application, fetch the data using the data IDs saved as window context.*

 ### Get